Recent Incidence Rates and Trends of Breast Cancer in the USA

 A diagnosis of DCIS indicates that breast carcinoma is present, but has not yet infiltrated the lining of the breast ducts.
 There are many different types and grades of DCIS, most of which are not life-threatening.
 The Prognosis for DCIS is excellent.

 Prior to 1980, DCIS was rarely diagnosed.
 But with advances in breast cancer screening procedures and increased participation in screening mammography DCIS is more frequently diagnosed.

 What is Invasive Cancer?

-Invasive breast cancer, unlike in-situ cancer, is when the cancer has spread beyond the ducts or glands and grown into the breast tissue.
-This cancer can then infiltrate into local nymph nodes and beyond.
+Invasive breast cancer, unlike in-situ cancer, is when cancer has spread beyond the ducts or glands and grown into the breast tissue.
+This cancer can then infiltrate into local lymph nodes and beyond.

 Invasive (or infiltrating) breast cancer is a more advanced stage than an in-situ carcinoma.
-Women in the US are more likely to be diagnosed with an invasive cancer than an in-situ cancer.
+Women in the US are more likely to be diagnosed with invasive cancer than in-situ cancer.

 I do have some graphs…